FutureCIO Interview feature with Ken Haig on cloud sustainability

 Ken Haig: The AWS carbon footprint tool, for example, automatically calculates your footprint for the entire portfolio of services and regions.
 Its dashboard displays a trend analysis to understand historically how workloads have improved based on the optimizations as well as provides a forecast of future emissions.

-As we get closer to our 100% renewable energy goal, you're going to see the carbon footprint associated with your workloads go down even further.
-Finding ways to create low carbon concrete in the manufacturing process is actually an important step.
 We use carbon cure concrete in the foundations of our newly built data centres by literally putting low carbon concrete into the foundations of our data centres.
-We do the same thing with steel, electric arc steel that goes into the facilities that we build steel and concrete.
+We do the same thing with steel, electric arc steel that goes into the facilities where we build steel and concrete.

 We know the carbon footprint involves complex data analysis.
 Despite its complexity, what has been the growing concern surrounding ESG reporting?

-So it is not just for the carbon footprint but a bunch of tools to identify emissions throughout the value chain.
+So, it is not just for the carbon footprint but a bunch of tools to identify emissions throughout the value chain.
 It is an incredibly complex process to identify the sum of all emissions from production to the end sale, right through the value chain of any agricultural products.

 In a recent discussion with Hanwha Systems, a provider and AWS partner in Korea, they did the same with identifying, tracking and accounting for emissions throughout the value chain.
 While it becomes more complex, there are more and more tools to help track these emissions.

 Cloud really helps with integrating different data sets when there is a lot of information to crunch from an application.
-Using a text tracker helps our customers sort through all of these long PDF forms, find the data they need, and then run the input into their systems for analysis using the ESG tools.
+Using a text tracker helps our customers sort through all these long PDF forms, find the data they need, and then run the input into their systems for analysis using the ESG tools.

 When we calculate our own carbon footprint, we use the greenhouse gas protocol, which is a common tool.
 It is published by the World Resources Institute and the World Business Council for Sustainable Development.